cyber-prags/Portfolio-Website/README.md

-# Portfolio-Website
+# Portfolio Website

-Welcome to my Portfolio website.
-This page aims to depict some of my portfolio projects as well as give a brief description of my experiences and education.
+Welcome to the repository of my personal Portfolio Website.
+This site showcases my projects, professional experiences, and educational background, providing a comprehensive overview of my skills and achievements in the field of web development.

-This page has been built using :
-HTML
-CSS
-Bootstrap
-JavaScript
+## Technologies Used

+This website is crafted with a combination of web technologies, each serving a specific purpose to deliver a seamless user experience:

+- **HTML**: Structures the content and layout of the web pages.
+- **CSS**: Adds styling to the HTML elements to enhance visual appeal.
+- **Bootstrap**: A framework used for responsive and mobile-first web design.
+- **JavaScript**: Provides interactive elements to the web pages, enhancing user engagement.

+## Hosting

-The page has been hosted on the Netlify hosting platform.
+The website is hosted on the **Netlify** platform, ensuring high availability and fast loading times.

-Directory structure:
+## Directory Structure

+Understanding the organization of the repository is crucial for navigation and maintenance:

-/Images/ -> contains relevant images, and other media used in the website. index.html - > the main HTML file style.css -> Contains the styling in CSS for the website.
+- `/Images/`: This directory contains all the relevant images and other media used on the website.
+- `index.html`: The main HTML file that serves as the entry point of the website.
+- `style.css`: Contains the CSS styling rules for the website's design.
+- `index.js`: Houses the JavaScript code for dynamic and responsive features of the website.

+## How to Use

+To get a local copy up and running, follow these simple steps:

+1. **Clone the repository**: Use `git clone [repository-url]` to clone this repository to your local machine.
+2. **Navigate to the directory**: Change your directory to the cloned repository.
+3. **Open `index.html`**: Use any web browser to open the `index.html` file to view the website.

+Feel free to explore the code, and see how the combination of HTML, CSS, Bootstrap, and JavaScript come together to create a responsive and user-friendly web experience.

+---

+*Note: If you have any specific sections or additional information you would like to include, such as a 'Contact' or 'Contribution' section, please let me know and I can add that as well.*